Studebaker Garage

 During

-the next week I visited the car and Tom surprised me by saying that he got the
+the next week I visited the car and was surprised that the owner got the

 in buying it.
 I already had a 1963 GT Hawk that was taking up time and money but